5 things to know about Queen Elizabeth's wealth and King Charles III's inheritance

 The Crown Estate will now belong to King Charles III as the country's reigning monarch, but there's a catch: It's not considered his private property because it is held in trust.
 That means he can't sell the assets.

-Although King Charles can't dispose of the Crown Estate assets for his personal profit, the royal family enjoys a financial windfall stemming from its holdings.
-At least 15% of the profits from the Crown Estate go to the royal family via the "Sovereign Grant," according to the royal family's website.
+Although King Charles can't dispose of the Crown Estate assets for personal profit, the royal family enjoys a financial windfall stemming from its holdings.
+At least 15% of the profits from the Crown Estate goes to the royal family via the "Sovereign Grant," according to the royal family's website.

 The Crown Estate earned a profit of $311 million in its most recent fiscal year, which means about $47 million was provided to the royal family.